I Have Made My Website, What Is Next?

 4. Accelerate with Google Ads

-You may wish to consider a Google Adwords campaign – although Adwords have become quiet pricey as more and more people compete for the same keywords.
+You may wish to consider a Google Adwords campaign – although Adwords has become quite pricey as more and more people compete for the same keywords.
 You probably need to allow a budget of $500 -$1,000 per month as a starting point.

 5. Social Networking